7/29/22

 Life is a story of which we never get to see the ending, and it is not necessarily a happy one.

-Mother's obituary appeared in today's Union-News.
+Mother's obituary as it appeared in the Union-News

 SPRINGFIELD - Blanche E. (Wilson) Miller, 92, of the 16 Acres section, died last Saturday at home.
 She was a waitress in her youth at Springfield's Colony Club.
 She also worked at Birnies Paper Co. and was a registrar in the claims department of Monarch Life Insurance.
 She was a sales associate at the former Forbes & Wallace at Eastfield Mall and served as an enumerator on the 1960, 1970 and 1980 censuses.